 - Create a striking title to encourage users to keep reading.
 The objective of your landing page is to attract potential clients.
 Use the right font for your headlines and leave space around.
 The title is the first thing they will see, and you might not have a second chance.
 You can use some Copywriting techniques to reach these goals.

 - Use images that reflect clearly the message that you want to transmit in your landing page.
-Don’t focus exclusively on the image of your product or service, all the graphic elements that appear on you landing page can be key to attract your potential clients.
+Don’t focus exclusively on the image of your product or service, all the graphic elements that appear on you landing page can be key to attracting your potential clients.
 Try to find a connection with your audience.

 Analysis of your landing pages